hpides/cxlbench/README.md

 # MemA-Bench

-A benchmarking suite and toolset to evaluate the performance of persistent memory access.
+A benchmarking suite and toolset to evaluate the performance of memory access.

 ## Quick Start
 MemA-Bench has a predefined set of workloads to benchmark and requires very little configuration to run directly on